 The dashboard can then be accessed via the local machine’s browser at

 Alternatively you can deploy the visualization server on a public interface.
 However, first check that this is allowed by the cluster’s security policy.
 The following example shows how to deploy the web server on a public port (i.e., open to Internet via

 $ parsl-visualize --listen 0.0.0.0 --port 55555

-The above screenshot of the workflow summary page captures the run level details such as start and end times as well as task summary statistics.
-The workflow summary section is followed by the App Summary that lists the various apps and count of invocations each.
-This is followed by three different views of the workflow:
+The workflow summary page captures the run level details of a workflow, including start and end times as well as task summary statistics.
+The workflow summary section is followed by the App Summary that lists the various apps and invocation count for each.

 The workflow summary also presents three different views of the workflow: